 We especially invite teachers from the following schools to apply: W.H.
 Adamson, A. Maceo Smith, Thomas Jefferson, Justin F. Kimball, Lincoln, James Madison, L.G.
 Pinkston, Franklin D. Roosevelt, W.W.
 Samuell, Seagoville, South Oak Cliff, H. Grady Spruce, and Sunset.
-The purpose of the program is give teachers tools to improve their teaching in the classroom.
+The progam provides teachers tools to improve classroom instruction.

 The program consists of three EVENTS:

 This 12-day workshop in late June prepares teachers to deliver laboratory exercises in biology to rising ninth-graders.

 - Preparation and post-lab analysis are directed by coaches who are award-winning teachers themselves

 - The last day of the session takes place at the Dallas Museum of Nature and Science